Arno37/Booki/README.md

 - An images folder containing all the images used on the site

 This initial code provides the foundational HTML and CSS elements, and I will use it as a reference to develop the rest of the code.
 I must maintain the same folder structure and continuously version my project on Git throughout the development process.

+## Prerequisites

+- Basic knowledge of HTML and CSS
+- Understanding of Git for version control